thearst3rd/stopwaitingforgodot-chess/README.md

 Implemented SAN :) Had some hiccups - it overly disambiguated pawn promotions (ex, `h8xg7=Q` instead of `hxg7=Q`), but I figured that was because each pawn promotion was counting as a conflict with all the rest, and once I started comparing starting squares instead, that worked out.
 I also forgot about castling at first, so `Kf1` would be moving white's king one square to the right, and... `Kg1` was white castling kingside :) I fixed that as well.

+Not only that, but I added a SAN display as well!
+It's Lichess-inspired, and it looks really nice, _definitely_ better than I expected out of a one-weekend project.

 # Credits/Attributions

 See [CREDITS.md](CREDITS.md).